Confusion? Paralysed by choice? That’s a common complaint among anglers choosing a new tackle box.

 Size: 22.01 x 12.64 x 12.48 inches

-Made from 1680 denier fabric, this thing is super rugged and can handle anything you can dish out short of a flamethrower, and is able to hold its color and more importantly its shape for years.
+Made from 1680 denier fabric, this thing is super rugged and can handle anything you can dish out short of a flamethrower, and it can hold its color and, more importantly, its shape for years.

-It features molle webbing similar to that found on tactical gear used in the military to hold additional tools and gear, and a laser cut and molded rubber base to eliminate slipping, as well as a magnetic top to securely hold items like hooks and forceps or pliers.
+It features molle webbing similar to that found on tactical gear used in the military to hold additional tools and gear, a laser cut and molded rubber base to eliminate slipping, and a magnetic top to hold items like hooks and forceps or pliers securely.

 Size: 18.5 x 17 x 8.5 inches